10 Best mosques in Dubai

 Grand Mosque of Dubai| ©Guilhem Vellut

 The first students attended in 1900 and memorized the entire Qur'an.
 In 1960, a new mosque was created, which was then rebuilt in 1998 to replicate the original architecture.
+The goal of this mosque is to increase knowledge of Islamic and Arabic culture.

 Important Information

-• How to get there: Take the green metro line to Al Fahidi station.
+• How to get there: take the green metro line to Al Fahidi station.
 From there you can walk there.

 • Is it open to the public?: Yes, and the entrance is free.

-4. Al Salam Mosque
+5. Al Salam Mosque

 Al Salam Mosque| ©Amjad Abidi